 Word order with phrasal verbs

 Most of the time, the words in a phrasal verb stay together.
-For intransitive and inseparable phrasal verbs, the verb and the particle must go next to each other and should never be split up.
+For intransitive and inseparable transitive phrasal verbs, the verb and the particle must go next to each other and should never be split up.

 Separable phrasal verbs follow different rules, however.
 For starters, separable phrasal verbs are always transitive, so they always have a direct object.
-You can put the direct object in the middle of separable phrasal verbs, in between the verb and the particle:
+You can put the direct object in the middle of separable phrasal verbs, between the verb and the particle:

-Some separable verbs require you to put the direct object in the middle every time.
+With some separable phrasal verbs, putting the direct object between the verb and the particle is not just an option, it’s required.
 For example, let’s look at the phrasal verb get down.

 Remember that not all transitive phrasal verbs are separable.
 Transitive phrasal verbs can be either separable or inseparable, so be careful of where you put your object.
 For example, the transitive phrasal verbs get through, come between, and go against are all inseparable, so the direct object comes after them every time.